nuskey8/Lua-CSharp/README.md

 }
 ```

-You can set the `LuaState.ModuleLoader` to change how modules are loaded..
+You can set the `LuaState.ModuleLoader` to change how modules are loaded.

 You can also combine multiple loaders using `CompositeModuleLoader.Create(loader1, loader2, ...)`.